 SENATOR BRADLEY: Right; right.
+ERICSON: What he is not going to do is raise -- you know, my sense is he is not going to do it by reducing his subsidies.
+I mean, part of his problem is the heavy subsidies revenues back from the tax on alcohol that they lost.

-MR. ERICSON: What he is not going to do is raise -- you know, my sense is he is not going to do it by reducing his subsidies.
-I mean, part of his problem is the heavy subsidies in consumer staples.
-And that would solve a lot of his problems, to let retail prices rise.
+And that would solve a lot of his in consumer staples. problems, to let retail prices rise.
 And that --